-The intention of this document is to provide students from the University of Strathclyde participating in sports club trips abroad with guidance, in such a way as to keep safe and manage their affairs to minimise risk and liability in the unfortunate event of a member having an accident.
+The intention of this document is to provide students from the University of Strathclyde participating in trips abroad with guidance, in such a way as to keep safe and manage their affairs to minimise risk and liability in the unfortunate event of an individual having an accident.

 Passports, Visas & Travel Insurance